TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 .. note::

-   Usually, datasets will be saved into Folders in the Page Tree though the pages using those datasets will be somewhere else.
+   Usually, data sets will be saved into Folders in the Page Tree though the pages using those data sets will be somewhere else.
 If their cache should be cleared as well then you should set up their PIDs in the field *TSConfig* of the page's preferences of the directory.
 For example, out Offers will be shown on the pages with the PIDs 23 and 26 (let's say for a Single and a